 One may stay here with a glass of sparkling wine at a table under a shelf with grapes, or take a seat at the bar and watch the bartender at work.

 The second hall is fully used as a restaurant space; its main element is a long wooden workbench-style table with vintage chairs bought at a flea market.
 It is associated with the history of friendly feasts and family meals.
 Such a table can be safely imagined in the interior of a country house, but in ‘Animals’ it is hyperbolized and occupies almost the entire length of the hall.
-It was important for us that the table should be the centre of the space where like-minded people and friendly companies, who come to try local products, could gather.
+It was important for us that the table should be the center of the space where like-minded people and friendly companies, who come to try local products, could gather.
 This table can be used for experimental set-dinners or noisy breakfasts.

 We wanted to get rid of the description "that restaurant with yellow walls".

-For this, we needed an interesting and complex texture in natural colours with a minimum of investment.
+For this, we needed an interesting and complex texture in natural colors with a minimum of investment.
 We had all the walls and ceiling plastered with simple building roughcast and got a perfect effect.

 Another challenge was to come up with brand-new seats without having to buy new furniture.

 We found a compromise: we left the existing furniture around the perimeter of the hall, completely changing its appearance.
-We had linen covers sewn for the chairs, reminiscent of cloths used to cover furniture in palaces when the owners were away.
+We had linen covers sewn for the chairs, reminiscent of clothes used to cover furniture in palaces when the owners were away.

 In addition, the interior needed some bright accent.
 We placed a panel in a wooden frame with bright, accentuated spots onto one of the walls.
 The panel is printed on a film used to cover greenhouses.